grafana/mimir/cmd/mimirtool/README.md

 ##### Rules Load

-This command will load each rule group in the specified files and load them into Cortex.
-If a rule already exists in Cortex it will be overwritten if a diff is found.
+This command will load each rule group in the specified files and load them into Mimir.
+If a rule already exists in Mimir it will be overwritten if a diff is found.

     mimirtool rules load ./example_rules_one.yaml ./example_rules_two.yaml  ...